 - I will not rationalize or argue for how I feel.

-A truly teachable moment in my life.
+This was truly teachable moment in my life.
 I feel more comfortable knowing what I want.
 I will not apologize for it.
-In the meantime, I’m still using the padlock.
+By the way, I still have the padlock.